nuclio/nuclio/docs/tasks/deploying-functions.md

 No functions found
 ```

-Now deploy your function, specifying the function name, the path, the nuclio namespace to which all setup guides expect functions to go to and applicable registry information:
+Now deploy your function, specifying the function name, the path, the "nuclio" namespace to which all setup guides expect functions to go to and applicable registry information:

 ```sh
 nuctl deploy my-function \